-- 14% of shoppers in the May sample said they plan to use, or use more often, grocery pickup even beyond the pandemic, an increase of 100%, or 7 percentage points, from the March survey.
+- 29% of shoppers in the May sample said they plan to use, or use more often, grocery pickup even beyond the pandemic, an increase of 9 percentage points from the March survey.

 If this survey is an indication, some shoppers may never again be as friendly to the idea of crowded stores and frequent store trips.
 Online grocery shopping, on the other hand, may get a permanent boost.

 5. Respondents still say they’re shopping less frequently inside stores

 Back in March, Endcaps & Insights reported that 70%, 51%, and 40% of respondents said they were shopping less frequently in stores for attire, groceries, and household consumables, respectively.

 Two months later, these numbers really haven’t budged.